 This new substance works to gently dissolve membranes in raw cannabis plant matter (for example), which leaves behind the active compounds.
 Further varying the specific temperature and pressure of the CO2 will yield different molecules of the plant.
-Controlling and adjusting CO2 in order to change its effect on a substance is what makes CO2 extraction such a useful method for producing beverages, coffee, tea, flowers, vanilla, and CBD from hemp.
+Controlling and adjusting CO2 in order to change its effect on a substance is what makes CO2 extraction such a useful method for producing beverages, coffee, tea, flowers, vanilla, and CBD oil from hemp.

 Subcritical CO2 uses the same principles of science, but at lower temperatures and pressures, allowing for even gentler extraction of temperature-sensitive oils and other components of the hemp plant.
-When the extraction process is complete, the remaining CO2 is once again adjusted for temperature and pressure, converting it back to a gas which simply dissipates, leaving no waste and no remaining contaminants.
+When the extraction process is complete, the remaining CO2 is once again adjusted for temperature and pressure, converting it back to a gas that simply dissipates, leaving no waste and no remaining contaminants.

 CO2 extraction carries a variety of benefits.
 For starters, it’s a greener method of extraction, as no harsh chemicals or solvents are used.
 Disposal is swift and easy, as any remaining CO2 is returned to its normal state; in other words, the temperature and pressure are lowered until it returns to a gaseous state and dissipates naturally.
 Additionally, it’s non-flammable, entirely adjustable, cost-efficient, and has no adverse effect on the environment.

 Most importantly, it’s a “cold” method of extraction, meaning it doesn’t degrade the extract and oils with high temperatures.
 CO2 extraction is exceptional in that it allows for the extraction of more cannabinoids and beneficial components of the cannabis plant, without leaving any toxic trace, as compared to ethanol extraction and other methods that involve solvents.

 Pure CBD oil from NuLeaf Naturals is created through a twofold CO2 extraction process.
-First, supercritical extraction is used to procure the more delicate and temperature-sensitive oils from the hemp plant.
+First, subcritical extraction is used to procure the more delicate and temperature-sensitive oils from the hemp plant.
 This is then followed by supercritical extraction on the same raw plant material in order to elicit the remaining beneficial elements of CBD.
 While this two-part extraction process is more expensive and time-consuming, we at NuLeaf Naturals feel it is worth it as we are committed to delivering the highest quality CBD products possible.